lat94/watson-instance-pusher/README.md

 ##### Response

-It responds with the log of what happened with each instance: a metadata if it succeeds, a error object if it fails.
+It responds with the log of what happened with each instance: a metadata if it succeeds, an error object if it fails.

 ```json
 [